rafaelha/double_slit/README.md

-# double_slid
+# Double Slit Experiment
-Animation of Double Slit Experiment
+Animation of Double Slit Experiment using Mathematica